ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Training

 \section{Training}

-Training a NeRF with known depth requires relatively few evaluations. \citet{stelzner2021decomposing}, for example, propose to use only two evaluations of the NeRF for each training iteration, i.e.~one evaluation at the surface and one evaluation at points between the camera and the surface.
-To avoid learning an extremely thin surface, the points sampled at the surface are sampled between the depth range $[\mathbf{d}_{\text{surface}},\mathbf{d}_{\text{surface}}+\delta]$, with the $\delta$ denoting the surface thickness.
-The observation loss can be divided into two terms, i.e.~a texture loss term:
+Training a NeRF with known depth requires relatively few evaluations.
+For example, \citet{stelzner2021decomposing} propose to use only two evaluations of the NeRF for each training iteration, i.e.~one evaluation at the surface and one evaluation at points between the camera and the surface.
+The observation loss can be divided into two terms, i.e.~a texture loss term and a depth loss term\citep{stelzner2021decomposing}: